-My research interests include: foreign policy rhetoric, political communication, public and cultural diplomacy, soft power, South Korean politics and social issues, and U.S.-Korea relations.
+My research interests include: diplomatic rhetoric, public and cultural diplomacy, soft power, South Korean politics and social issues, and U.S.-Korea relations.

 Before pursuing my doctorate, I was Director of Communications at the Korea Economic Institute of America (KEI).
 I previously lived for two years in Cheonan, South Korea as a Fulbright English Teaching Assistant.
 I earned a Master of Science in Foreign Service degree from Georgetown University in 2015, and a Bachelor of Journalism from the University of Nebraska-Lincoln in 2011.